nosas/blog/deep_learning_python/ch3/article.md

 gradient = tape.gradient(output, arbitrary_tensor)
 ```

-By default, only *trainable variables* are tracked because computing the gradient of a loss with regard to a trainable variable is the most common use case.
-Furthermore, it would be too expensive to preemptively store the information required to compute the gradient of anything with respect to anything.
+By default, only *trainable variables* are tracked because it would be too expensive to preemptively store the information required to compute the gradient of anything with respect to anything.
 To avoid wasting resources, only the trainable variables are tracked unless otherwise explicitly specified.

 ### Computing second-order gradients

 The gradient tape is a powerful utility capable of computing *second-order gradients* - or, the gradient of a gradient.

-For instance, the gradient of the position of an object with respect to time is the speed of the object.
+For instance, the gradient of an object's position with respect to time is the object's *speed*.
-The second-order gradient of the object's speed is its acceleration.
+The second-order gradient of the object's speed is its *acceleration*.

 ```python
 time = tf.Variable(initial_value=0.)